-The outcomes of inserting negative keywords in your PPC campaign include – more targeted traffic, increased CTR, higher Google Quality Score, less wasted ad spend(reduced average CPC) and more conversions.
+The outcomes of inserting negative keywords in your PPC campaign include – more targeted traffic, increased CTR, higher Google Quality Score, less wasted ad spend(reduced average CPC), and more conversions.

 Format your ad properly before going live.
-Don’t include any semi colons and write the ad text that is easier enough to read & understand by anyone.
+Don’t include any semi-colons and write the ad text that is easier enough to read & understand by anyone.

 Dayparting is basically a technique that allows one to choose timeframes when their ads should be displayed.
-With Google adwords, you can select the exact hour while with adcenter; you can also select blocks of timeframes like 12 p.m to 4 a.m or any other duration within which you won’t like to display your ad.
+With Google Adwords, you can select the exact hour while with AdCenter; you can also select blocks of timeframes like 12 p.m to 4 a.m or any other duration within which you won’t like to display your ad.

-Benefits of using this technique are as follows
+The benefits of using this technique are as follows

 a) It increases web traffic on “slow days”

 c) Pulls optimized traffic that actually converts into leads

 For every PPC campaign that you plan, connect your AdWords account with Google Analytics and track conversions in real time by inserting the analytic code into your targeted PPC landing page(inside your HTML coding).
 This will show you the gap between your CTR and actual conversions, which is very important to measure the performance of your campaign.